afallenhope/aspdotnet-postgresql-entity/README.md

 This project was a skeleton project created on Gentoo Linux 6.6.47-gentoo-x86_64

-This allows for ASP.NET Core 8 + PostgreSQL + Entity
+This allows for ASP.NET Core 8 + PostgreSQL + Identity

 ## Purpose